 ITH has continued to conduct step-out and infill drilling throughout 2009.
-This report includes the results from drilling as received through September 25, 2009.
-This data includes results from 103 new holes (98 RC and 5 diamond core) as well as all past data (142 RC holes and 29 diamond core holes).
+This report includes the results from all results for 2009 drilling as received through February 28, 2010.
+This data includes results from 195 RC holes and 12 diamond core holes drilled in 2009.
+Approximately half of these holes were included in the resource estimate reported in October, 2009.
 Results have been used in a new resource estimate reported in Section 17, and include further advances in metallurgical understanding and improved cost estimates which have been incorporated into the estimation process.
-Results from an additional 66 holes completed by October 23 will be incorporated into the next round of resource evaluation.